Marchand has 2 goals, 3 assists and Bruins pound Flyers 6-3

-BOSTON (AP) -- Brad Marchand had two goals and three assists to lift the Boston Bruins to a 6-3 win over the slumping Philadelphia Flyers on Saturday.
+Marchand had two goals - one short-handed, the other an empty-netter - and had three assists to lift the Boston Bruins to a 6-3 win over the slumping Philadelphia Flyers on Saturday.

+Playing in his 500th game, Marchand stole the puck from Sean Couturier near the blue line in the defensive zone and skated in while being hooked by defenseman Ivan Provorov.
+The puck slid off Marchand's stick for a short-handed goal, tying the game 1-1 at 7:48 of the first period.

+''I think that's just how hockey goes sometimes - pucks bounce your way and other times they don't,'' he said.

 The win improved Boston's record to .500 at home (10-10) in its first game of a stretch of five of seven at TD Garden heading into the All-Star break at the end of the month.